kurapica/IGAS/Loop/README.md

 Loop
 ====

-Lua object-oriented program system, also with a special syntax keyword system.
+Pure lua object-oriented program system, also with a special syntax keyword system.
 Now, it only works for Lua 5.1.
 Since the **getfenv**, **setfenv**, **newproxy** api is removed from Lua 5.2, the system won't works on it now.